 Rather than looking at both phases as separate moments, Liu et al. suggested in 2017 that these two phases should be considered as a “swing-stance transitional period.”
 This means that this movement is continuous, not just a snapshot of a moment in time.
 The hamstrings flex the knee and extend the hip throughout the running gait.

 Currently, the most recent consensus still weighs highly on eccentric hamstring contraction during the late phase of the leg swing cycle, as a 2020 systematic review of 26 studies indicated.
-The researchers, however, warned that the included studies’ conclusions were based on “estimations of the hamstring injury mechanism,” not the injury “per se.”
+The researchers, however, warned that the conclusions were based on “estimations of the hamstring injury mechanism,” not the injury “per se.”
 Some of these studies had subjects running on a treadmill at a slower pace than an actual sprint on a grassy field where most of the hamstring strains happen.
 So, a better way to edge closer to the truth would be to improve study designs and get larger sample sizes, the researchers suggest.
 This would likely further reduce the research bias.

 Flexibility

 One 2012 literature review found mixed results regarding whether a lack of flexibility and a reduction of muscle length could cause a pulled hamstring.
-In one study the researchers cited, athletes from the Australian Football League (AFL) with a history of hamstring strains “may have shorter optimum hamstring muscle lengths” than those with no such history.
+In one study, athletes from the Australian Football League (AFL) with a history of hamstring strains “may have shorter optimum hamstring muscle lengths” than those with no such history.
 However, a prospective study of 44 sprinters in Hong Kong found no “significant difference in the knee flexion angle for the peak knee flexion torque” between the injured and non-injured during the pre-season.

 Previous hamstring injury